*EASY TWEET: Congrats to Coach Mike Engelberg from the @MaretSchool for being named the HS Coach of the Week presented by @InovaHealth! *

-LOUDOUN COUNTY, Va. – The Washington Redskins Charitable Foundation announced today that Manassas Park High School football head coach Mike Kelly has been named the Redskins High School Coach of the Week presented by Inova Sports Medicine for the week of Sept.
-19.
+LOUDOUN COUNTY, Va. – The Washington Redskins Charitable Foundation announced today that Maret School head football coach, Mike Engelberg, has been named the Redskins High School Coach of the Week presented by Inova Sports Medicine for the week of Oct.
+31.

 About Redskins High School Coach of the Week presented by Inova Sports Medicine